Oatlands District Football Association: Summer of 2005–2006

 The biggest change came at the end of the 2005 season when Oatlands, Kempton and Bothwell decided to resign from the ODFA, merge with each other and joined the SFL Regional League as the Central Hawks from 2006.
-Triabunna, which had joined the Association in 2002 from the now defunct Tasman Football Association, also moved to the SFL.
+Triabunna, which had joined the Association in 2001 from the now defunct Tasman Football Association, also moved to the SFL.

 This left only Mount Pleasant and Swansea before Woodsdale and Ross reformed – Woodsdale had previously went into recess from the Association a few years earlier because of their inability to field a reserve side, however there is currently no reserve grade competition.

 2007–2013 Competition expands

 2007 saw Campania Football Club be reformed and join the ODFA making the association a 5-team competition.

 During the 2008 season, Ross were expelled from the association due to disciplinary problems involving the club.

 In 2009 the competition saw the addition of former NTFA Division Two club Campbell Town to replace Ross.
-At the end of 2010 a group of football supporters formed the Tasman Peninsula Football Club which entered the competition in 2011 season.
+At the end of 2010 a group of football supporters formed the Tasman Peninsula Football Club which entered the competition in the 2011 season.
 Even though they did not win a game they came close on several occasions and drew with Woodsdale at Nubeena.